Joseph-33/GraspTools/README.md

 A python code which reads the .xmgrace files outputted by grasp.
 Can be used to count the number of nodes in each orbital, which a sensitivity much higher than standard GRASP.
 Crucial for the heavy and super-heavy elements.

 Multiple .xmgrace files can be combined into one Wave() object due to the object-oriented programming nature of the program to plot and compare two different calculations easily.

 Run the program with `python -i waveanalysis.py` & `mywave = Wave()`. `Use help(mywave)` to learn more about applicable functions.

 ## Duplicate CSF remover

-This tool will remove all duplicate CSFs in rcsf.inp while preservering the previous order of the CSFs.
+This tool will remove all duplicate CSFs in rcsf.inp while preservering the previous order of the CSFs much faster than rcsfblock.
 Run rcsfblock afterwards to rebuild the blocks

 ## Electronic configurations from rcsf.out (conf_from_rcsf.py)